 But this time I was going to put my palette in the hands of the experts and I knew just the company – Walks of New York, an off-shoot of long-established Walks of Italy.
 If these guys can take people on tours of Italy that get rave reviews from Rick Stein, I was confident they would feed me fine Italian food in New York.

-So, with a couple of clicks, I signed up for their Mario Batali Greenwich Village Food Tour.
+So, with a couple of clicks, I signed up for a Greenwich Village Food Tour.

 Like most tourists, I assumed that good Italian food in New York started and finished in the neighbourhood Little Italy.
 The truth (according to our well-informed, native Italian but resident New Yorker guide) is that Greenwich Village was equally a place where Italian immigrants settled.
 But, more than that, as Little Italy has sadly turned into a parody of itself, a much more authentic Italian experience can be found in Greenwich Village.

-The three-hour, small group tour took us on a fascinating walk through the streets of Greenwich Village with four eating-opportunities on the way, including stops at two of celebrity chef Mario Batali’s restaurants.
+The three-hour, small group tour took us on a fascinating walk through the streets of Greenwich Village with four eating-opportunities on the way.

 Below is a snapshot in pictures of what we ate.
 (Note: we saw some pretty things on the walk too, but I was too focused on the food to properly care.)